chavarera/PythonScript/Class/BasicOfInheritance.md

 - Child or subclasses are classes that will inherit from the parent class.
 - That means that each child class will be able to make use of the methods and variables of the parent class.

-For inheriting parent class in subclass the parent  class name is passed to child class
+For inheriting parent class in subclass the parent  class name is passed to the child class

 Syntax:
 ```python